Geometry-preserving and interpretable dimension reduction for compositional data: Simulations and Real Data Analysis

 For the evaluation metric, we use the distance $\rho(\row(\wh P_n), \mathcal{C}_{Y|X})$ (see \cref{sec:consistency}) to assess the SDR convergence in the sense of inclusion $\row(\wh P_n)\supseteq \mathcal{C}_{Y|X}$.
 We further examine whether the true amalgamation structure is recovered by clustering the columns of $\wh P_n$ in the simplex using the $k$-quantiles clustering \citep{wei2017k-quantiles} with $k=3$, and then computing the adjusted Rand index (ARI) relative to the true variable amalgamation.

-The results shown in \cref{tab:simulation-subspace} indicate that the oracle CKDR-$m^\star$ consistently performs best at recovering the latent amalgamation structure.
-CKDR$^*$ occasionally shows higher variance, as cross-validation often selects $m > m^\star$, but its performance remains comparable to the oracle method.
-Across all settings and repetitions, the estimated $\rk(\wh P_n)$ is never smaller than $m^\star$, ensuring that smaller values of $\rho(\row(\wh P_n),\mathcal{C}_{Y|X})$ indeed reflect closeness to the inclusion $\row(\wh P_n)\supseteq \mathcal{C}_{Y|X}$.
-RS-ES performs comparably to CKDR in the correctly specified linear setting (i), but its ARI deteriorates in the nonlinear setting (ii).
-Amalgam fails to recover the true sufficient amalgamation in both (iii) and (iv), performing worse than CKDR.
-In summary, although CKDR is not explicitly designed to identify amalgamations---unlike RS-ES and Amalgam---it nonetheless achieves the most accurate recovery of the underlying sufficient amalgamation structure.
+The results shown in \cref{tab:simulation-subspace} indicate that the oracle CKDR-$m^\star$ gives the most consistently accurate recovery of both the central compositional subspace and the true amalgamation structure.
+While CKDR$^*$ remains overall highly competitive in subspace recovery, its ARI deteriorates in settings (i) and (iii), which may reflect cross-validation’s selection of a dimension $m$ larger than the true $m^\star=2$.
+RS-ES achieves the highest ARI in the correctly specified linear setting (i), but its performance degrades in the nonlinear setting (ii).
+Amalgam fails to recover the true sufficient amalgamation in both classification settings.
+Consequently, although CKDR does not explicitly target discrete amalgamation---unlike RS-ES and Amalgam---it recovers the underlying sufficient amalgamation structure with good overall accuracy.

-Next, we assess the prediction performance of CKDR-$m^\star$ and CKDR$^*$ using the intrinsic predictive model.
-We compute the mean squared error (MSE) for settings (i) and (ii) and misclassification rate (MCR) for settings (iii) and (iv), based on independent test data of size $n$. \cref{tab:simulation_predictions} reports the results over 100 repetitions.
-In setting (i), CKDR-$m^\star$, CKDR$^*$, and RS-ES perform comparably, with RS-ES achieving the lowest MSE at $n=500$ and $n=1000$ due to its model specification.
-Across all settings, however, CKDR-$m^\star$ and CKDR$^*$ consistently deliver strong performance, outperforming the competing methods.
+Next, we assess the predictive performance using the intrinsic predictive model.
+We compute the mean squared error (MSE) for settings (i) and (ii) and the misclassification rate (MCR) for settings (iii) and (iv), based on independent test data of size $n$. \cref{tab:simulation_predictions} reports the results averaged over 100 repetitions.
+In the linear setting (i), CKDR-$m^\star$, CKDR$^*$, and RS-ES perform comparably, with RS-ES achieving the lowest MSE owing to its correct model specification.
+Across all settings, however, CKDR-$m^\star$ and CKDR$^*$ consistently deliver strong performance, outperforming most of the competing methods.